mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### February
+* New [Pyramid](/pyramid.html) resources.
+I definitely need to flesh that page out further.
 * Added a [Vim](/vim.html) page and resources for learning Vim as a Python code editor.
 * Reorganized content pages to make for better logical groupings as I add new